Floydada, Texas

 Floydada (/flɔɪˈdeɪdə/ floy-DAY-də) is a city in and the county seat of Floyd County, Texas, United States.
 This rural community lies on the high plains of the Llano Estacado in West Texas and is sometimes referred to as the Pumpkin Capital of Texas.
-The population was 3,038 at the 2010 census, down from 3,676 at the 2000 census.
+Its population was 2,675 at the 2020 census, down from 3,038 at the 2010 census and 3,676 at the 2000 census.

 History

 According to the Texas State Historical Association, the community of Floydada was originally named "Floyd City".
 It was established in 1890 on 640 acre of land donated by James B. and Caroline Price of Jefferson City, Missouri.
 Floydada won the election as county seat over Della Plain.
 When a post office opened, the name was changed to "Floydada".
 The meaning of the name is disputed.
 Some claim it was meant to be "Floydalia" but was garbled in transmission to the U.S. Postal Service, while others insist it is a combination of the county's name and that of James Price's mother, Ada.
 A third view is that it was formed from Caroline Price's parents, Floyd and Ada.

 Floydada became an important railroad junction in 1928, when the Quanah, Acme and Pacific Railway reached the town.